Zilliqa/zilliqa-js/packages/zilliqa-js-blockchain/README.md

 **Returns**

 - `Promise<RPCResponse<TransactionStatusObj>` - Status code of the transaction.
-Refer to [GetTransactionStatus](https://dev.zilliqa.com/docs/apis/api-transaction-get-transaction-status) for the list of status code
+Refer to [GetTransactionStatus](https://dev.zilliqa.com/docs/apis/api-transaction-get-transaction-status) for the full list of status code.

-*The GetTransactionStatus API is available only on https://api.zilliqa.com/.
+*Note: This API is available only on https://api.zilliqa.com/.
 It is disabled for community-hosted or private-hosted seed nodes.*

 ### `getTxnBodiesForTxBlock(txBlock: number): Promise<RPCResponse<TransactionObj[], string>>`